 Panasonic has been one of the most trusted brands not just in India but across the world.
 With great sound quality, it also brings to the table, headphones in a budget.
 Not straying too far away from this principle, the Panasonic RP-HJE190 brings powerful audio quality in a small package.

 The RP-HJE190 has been engineered from plastic, but despite that, we found them to be durable enough.
-The earphone housing has been covered in a metallic sheen paint, thus giving you an illusion of the earpieces being built from metal.
+The earphone housing has been covered in a metallic sheen of paint, thus giving you an illusion that the earpieces are built from metal.
 The contrast of the metallic colour paired with the black front chambers gives these in-ears a nice premium look.
-The earpieces have also been embellished with a silver ring around, we must admit, it looks pretty cool.
+The earpieces have also been embellished with a silver ring around and we must admit that it looks pretty cool.

 PICK FROM AN ARRAY OF COLOURS WITH THE PANASONIC RP-HJE190

 The Sennheiser CX 180 are the highest selling earphones in the country.
 This fact comes as no surprise as these earphones have been specifically designed to suit the palate of the Indian buyer.

 Just like the RP-HJE190, the CX 180 has been built entirely from plastic and feels equally durable.
 Designed in an unconventional circular design, these in-ears are extremely tiny to hold and look.
 A thoughtful design quirk from Sennheiser, the ear pieces come with a finger-contoured housing design.
 This means that the earphones can be easily gripped in between you fingers and quickly placed into your ear canal.

 Disappointingly, there is a lack of choice of colours.
 The earphones come only in a greyish-black colour, with a glossy finish on the front and a dull finish on the back.